hedronvision/bazel-compile-commands-extractor/README.md

 We'd also love to work with you on contributions and improvements, of course!
 Development setup is easy, not onerous; we've got [a great doc to guide you quickly into being able to make the changes you need.](./ImplementationReadme.md) The codebase is super clean and friendly.
 Stepping into the code is a fun and efficient way to get the improvements you want.

-### rules_cuda

-This should mostly work with [rules_cuda](https://bazel-contrib.github.io/rules_cuda) using NVCC, but `clangd` may complain if there is an NVCC flag that is not known to clang and not handled by the compile commands generator.
-In that case please open a PR to have the generator handle that flag, or you can suppress the error with a clangd config.

 ---

 ## Other Projects Likely Of Interest